Hinduism in West Bengal: Temples

 Temple architecture in West Bengal architecture has assumed a unique identity and evolved into the Bengali terra cotta temple architecture which is also a very common style of Hindu temples in Bangladesh.
 Due to lack of suitable stone in the alluvial Gangetic delta, the temple makers had to resort to other materials instead of stone.
 This gave rise to using terra cotta as a medium for temple construction.
 Terra-cotta exteriors with rich carvings are a unique feature of Bengali temples.
 The town of Vishnupur in West Bengal is renowned for this type of architecture.
 Usually a part of the intended total motif was carved by hand on one side of a brick and then baked.
 While under construction, these carved bricks were arranged to make up the entire motif.

 The Bengali style of temple is not luxurious.
 Rather, most are modeled on simple thatched-roof earthen huts used as dwellings by commoners.
 This can be attributed to the popularity of bhakti sects which taught people to view gods as close to themselves.
-Thus, various styles like do-chala, jor-bangla, char-chala, and aat-chala sprang up.
+Thus, various styles like do-chala, Jor-bangla Style, char-chala, and aat-chala sprang up.
 However, there is also a popular style of building known as Navaratna (nine-towered) or Pancharatna (five-towered) in Bengal which is more luxurious than the Chala buildings.
 A typical example of Navaratna style is the Dakshineswar Kali Temple.
 The Shiva temples of rural Bengal has significantly impacted on the architectural style of Kalighat Temple, one of the oldest Hindu temples of India.
 The famous Birla Temple of Kolkata, built in 1996, has a unique blend of temple architecture of Odisha with Rajasthani temple arts.
 The Mahakal Temple in Darjeeling is a unique and important Hindu temple since 1782.

 Demography

+Hindus constituted 78.45% of West Bengal's population way back in 1951.
+As per the 2011 census, 70.54% of the state's population is Hindu.
+There is sharp decline of 7.91% Hindu population in 6 decades.